-Forcing kids to share robs them of the joy of sharing.
-However, cultivating joy in sharing leads to true generosity.
-This road of nurturing generosity is a slow process of building a life-long value.
+Forcing kids to share reflects your power, not their character.
+Cultivating joy in sharing leads to true generosity.
+However, this road of nurturing generosity is a slow process of building a lifelong value.
 So be patient with your kids and yourself!

 1) We are all selfish!

 Let’s face it, we grown-ups can be just as selfish as our kiddos.
 We just know how to shine it up better.
-Do we readily share our cars, our boats, our mowers, or our prize possessions?
-When we do it’s often with an unspoken “you break it, you replace it” clause, or an “I’ll scratch your back if you remember to scratch mine later” sort of attitude.
+Even we, as adults, can be guilty of not sharing.
+Do we readily share our cars, our boats, our mowers, or our prized possessions?
+When we do it’s often with an unspoken “you break it, you replace it” clause or an “I’ll scratch your back if you remember to scratch mine later” sort of attitude.
 We might even “keep track” to make sure the score stays even.
-Honesty about this helps us be more graceful with our struggling kids AND inclined to be better examples of sharing.
+Honesty about this helps us be more graceful with our struggling kids and inclined to be better examples of sharing.

 2) Forced “sharing” grows resentment and selfishness, not generosity.

-3) Jesus always focused on inner heart over outward behavior.
+3) Jesus always focused on the inner heart over outward behavior.

-I’m guessing Jesus would have considered “forced sharing” an oxymoron, and nothing more than intimidated compliance.
+I’m guessing Jesus would have considered “forced sharing” an oxymoron and nothing more than intimidated compliance.
 If kids never see toys as their own, they can’t share them, they can only play together with something controlled by an adult.
-Generosity starts when I recognize something is truly mine and I want to share it with someone.
+Generosity starts when I recognize something of value is truly mine and I want to share it with someone.

 2) Build a value of sharing.

-- Talk excitedly about sharing you’ve done and the charities you support, and why.
+- Talk excitedly about any sharing you’ve done and the charities you support, and why.